SparkPost/support-docs/articles/reporting/message-events.md

 1. Click on Reports from the main menu.
 1. Select Message Events from the Sub-menu to view the same.
 1. Perform a filtered search for message event data - the response is sorted by descending timestamp.
+1. Use the "More Filters" to get to advanced filtering.
+Use the "Add Filter" button to filter on specific attributes.

 ![](media/message-events/message-events-page.png)